iaincollins/iaincollins/README.md

  <a href="https://explore.iaincollins.com"><img src="https://github.com/user-attachments/assets/eedf01b2-29b1-4838-b6e5-fab1a40df106" width="800"></a>
 </p>

-This sample features three distinct environments - a forest, a desert and a frozen landscape - that you can travel between and explore in a first-person view, with a new map generated at runtime using procedural generation.
-Built with Next.js, React, and React Three Fibre (a wrapper for Three.js, which abstracts WebGL), this unconventional stack serves as a simple demo with player movement and physics interaction.
+This sample features three distinct environments at different times of day - a forest, a desert and a frozen landscape - that you can travel between and explore in a first-person view, with a new map generated at runtime using procedural generation.
+Built with Next.js, React, and React Three Fibre (a wrapper for Three.js, which abstracts WebGL).
+This unconventional stack serves as a simple demo with player movement and physics interaction.
 It was an exercise to explore the practical issues of implementing an interactive 3D environment using common web libraries and reusable components leveraging features like geometry instancing and GPU shaders.

 ## 📈 [Ardent Insight](https://ardent-insight.com)